lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 2.10.
 View the plot, and notice that there are only two populations of colors in the simulation.
 This is not the case for real Solar System objects.
 These plots will look very different in the future, when they are made with real Rubin data.
+Adjusting the plot parameters is left as an exercise for the learner.

 Step 3.
 Exercises for the learner